What You Need to Know About Allergy Shot Reactions and Side Effects

 Sublingual immunotherapy, also called allergy drops and tablets, uses the same process of exposing your immune system to allergens so that it develops a tolerance over time.
 Instead of injecting the allergens, they’re self-administered under the tongue through allergy drops or tablets.

-What’s more, sublingual immunotherapy does not require a visit to the allergists.
+What’s more, sublingual immunotherapy does not require a visit to the allergist.
 Because they are safer than allergy shots, allergy drops and tablets can be safely taken from the comfort of home without the risk of anaphylaxis.

 Take Our Allergy Assessment